User Simulation in the Era of Generative AI: User Modeling, Synthetic Data Generation, and System Evaluation: Abstract

 \section{Abstract}

 User simulation is an emerging interdisciplinary topic with multiple critical applications in the era of Generative AI.
 It involves creating an intelligent agent that mimics the actions of a human user interacting with an AI system, enabling researchers to model and analyze user behaviour, generate synthetic data for training, and evaluate interactive AI systems in a controlled and reproducible manner.
-User simulation has profound implications for diverse fields and plays a vital role in the pursuit of Artificial General Intelligence.
-This paper provides an overview of user simulation, highlighting its key applications, connections to various disciplines, and outlining future research directions to advance this increasingly important technology.
+Because of its broad scope, research on this topic currently remains scattered across artificial intelligence, human-computer interaction, information science, computational social science, and psychology.
+To address this fragmented landscape of current research, this article presents a foundational synthesis.
+We highlight the paradigm shift from traditional predictive models to modern generative approaches, and explicitly frame critical ethical considerations---demonstrating how controlled simulation serves not merely as a risk vector for bias, but as a powerful, proactive tool to ensure fair representation and system safety.
+Furthermore, we establish the theoretical connection between user simulation and the pursuit of Artificial General Intelligence, arguing that realistic simulators are indispensable catalysts for overcoming critical data and evaluation bottlenecks and optimizing personalization.
+Ultimately, we propose a practical, self-sustaining innovation ecosystem bridging academia and industry to advance this increasingly important technology.

-\keywords{User simulation, User modeling, Data augmentation, Evaluation, Generative AI, Large language models, AGI}
+\keywords{User simulation, user modeling, data augmentation, evaluation, generative AI, large language models, AGI}